SHTOOLS/SHTOOLS/docs/pages/mydoc/python-installing.md

 sudo port install fftw-3  # using macports conda install fftw  # using conda
 ```
-Alternatively, all dependencies (with the exception of the fortran compiler) can be installed using the conda `environment.yml` file:
+Alternatively, all dependencies (with the exception of the fortran compiler) can be installed using the conda `environment.yml` file found in the main shtools Github repository:
 ```bash
 conda env create -n your_env_name -f environment.yml conda activate your_env_name